elephantscale/spark-in-docker/README.md

 What it does:

 - Spin up Spark master + multiple workers effortlessly, on a single machine
-- Have a full Spark dev environment locally, with Java, Scala and Python (Jupyter)
+- Have a full Spark dev environment locally, with Java, Scala and Python and Jupyter
 - No need install any JDK, Python or Jupyter on local machine.
 Every thing runs as Docker containers
 - Only thing needed is Docker and docker-compose